Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 # Evaluation

 ## Closeness - Kendall tau distance

+In section 3.2 we introduced the ground truth ordering.
+After we apply our ranking method, we obtain another ordering.
+In order to evaluate the accuracy of our ranking method, we must measure the distance between the two rankings.

 In order to measure closeness between 2 total preorders we'll need a distance metric.
 One common metric is the Kendall tau distance [@kendall_new_1938].
 This measures the number of differing pairs in the 2 total preorders.